LogiDaBear/reading-notes/Class1ReadingNotes.md

+# Reading Notes 1

-# The basics and some definitions for Markdown beginners
+## The basics and some definitions for Markdown beginners

 ## When using Markdown there are Headers, like the one above, and even this one, that you can change the sizes of using a number of #'s (one # being the biggest)